Chicken and Wild Rice Soup

 Ready to get started?

-While the rice continues to simmer, cook 3 slices of bacon over medium low heat.
-When the bacon is done remove it from the pan, crumble it, and set aside.
+While the rice continues to simmer, cook 3 slices into small pieces and cook over medium low heat.
+When the bacon is done remove it from the pan, and set aside.
+Do not drain the grease.

 Reduce the heat to low and add the 2 TBSP of butter to the pan.
 As soon as the butter has melted add the onion and cook until soft, then add the garlic.